seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 Some to the common pulpits, and cry out
-‘Liberty, freedom, and enfranchisement!’
+'Liberty, freedom, and enfranchisement!'

 **BRUTUS**
 People and senators, be not affrighted;
-Fly not; stand stiff: ambition’s debt is paid.
+Fly not; stand stiff: ambition's debt is paid.

 **CASCA**
 Go to the pulpit, Brutus.